dlphillips/sequelizedBurger/README.md

-# Eat-Da-Burger
+# Eat-Da-Sequalized-Burger

 This project was homework for the UNCC Coding Boot Camp.
-The goal was to learn the concept of separation of concerns (MVC - Model, View, Controller) through the use of Node.js, Express, MySQL, Handlebars and a custom ORM.
+The goal was to revise the previous Eat-Da-Burger assignment by using Sequelize as the ORM.

 ## Getting Started